For many years, GreenTech

 methanol, as methanol from coal is much cheaper per unit energy than any other

 liquid fuel – usually about half as expensive as diesel.
-Demand
+Demand for methanol

-drawbacks as a motor fuel compared to gasoline, ethanol, diesel, and propane.
+to gasoline, ethanol, diesel, and propane.
+We suspect most of their methanol

-We suspect most of their methanol will be converted to gasoline, for which
+will be converted to gasoline, for which there is a strong market.
+The price

-there is a strong market.
-The price per energy for jet fuel and diesel is stronger
+per energy for jet fuel and diesel is stronger than for gasoline, but a simple

-diesel from methanol, DME, or gasoline is not known.
+process for efficiently making jet fuel or diesel from methanol, DME, or gasoline

-RFTS – Make
+7. RFTS – Make

 jet fuel and diesel from off-peak wind.